 Q: How much can I expect to receive for my judgment?

-A: The amount that you can receive for a judgment will vary depending on several factors, such as the amount of the judgment, the likelihood of collecting on it, and the current market conditions.
+A: The amount you can receive for a judgment will vary depending on several factors, such as the amount of the judgment, the likelihood of collecting on it, and the current market conditions.
 Typically, judgment buyers will pay a percentage of the total judgment amount, with the percentage varying depending on the above factors.

 Q: What are the benefits of selling a judgment?